ePages-de/epages-devportal/_posts/2018/2018-02-13-how-we-use-wiremock-for-testing-our-microservices.md

 ## Part 2: Build and Push WireMock Docker Image

 Here we had multiple possibilities.
 We could either create a new Docker Hub repository for each service for which we would like to add WireMock in the future or we could have a single repo and just differentiate by tags.
-The later one has the advatage that our whole automation can be extended quite easily by just adding some more keys.
-So we decided to go this route.
+The later one has the advantage that our whole automation can be extended quite easily by just adding some more keys.
+So, we decided to go this route.

-For creating the WireMock we extended our gradle plugins repos and added a new task chain.
+For creating the WireMock image we extended our Gradle plugins repos and added a new task chain.
-The `WiremockConventionPlugin` is based on the DockerPlugin and follows the gerneral process of pull base image, create a new service dockerfile that depends on the base image, building the service image and pushing it to docker hub.
+The `WiremockConventionPlugin` is based on the Docker Plugin and follows the general process of pull base image, create a new service dockerfile that depends on the base image, building the service image and pushing it to Docker Hub.
-Note that the base image and the service image which is enriched with the generated WireMock stubs live in the same docker hub repo.
+Note that the base image and the service image which is enriched with the generated WireMock stubs live in the same Docker Hub repo.

 ```java